How to Define Functions in Python?

 Python functions with parameters

 We can also create our functions with parameters.
-You can take one or multiple parameters inside the function.
+You can create one or multiple parameters for a function during its creation.

 Below is an example: